jonathanristo/STRIP/README.md

 ---

 This project exists to demonstrate what disciplined, repeatable discovery looks like when treated as a system rather than a collection of tools.
-It is intentionally opinionated, intentionally incomplete, and intentionally boring.
+It is intentionally opinionated, intentionally incomplete by design, and intentionally boring.

 ---